SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 "What did they want to read?"

-"they wanted to checkout books about ponies falling down wells for some reason."
+"They wanted to checkout books about ponies falling down wells for some reason."

 "Hmm, that's an odd topic."

-"the strange thing was everypony wanted to read that.
+"The strange thing was everypony wanted to read that.
 All day ponies kept coming in for that same type of book."

 "Oh, how many ponies visited?"